Thai-Style Lemongrass Braised Pork

 1-2 tsps. neutral oil

-Thumb size piece ginger, thinly sliced into crescent shapes
+Thumb size piece ginger, sliced into crescent shapes

 4-5 large garlic cloves, crushed